datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ datalad status

-... and save the script to the subdataset's history:
+... and save the script to the subdataset's history.
+As the script completes your analysis setup, we *tag* the state of the dataset.

 .. runrecord:: _examples/DL-101-130-112
    :language: console
    :workdir: dl-101/DataLad-101/midterm_project

-   $ datalad save -m "add script for kNN classification and plotting" code/script.py
+   $ datalad save -m "add script for kNN classification and plotting" --version-tag ready4analysis code/script.py

+.. findoutmore:: What is a tag?

+   :term:`tag`\s are markers that you can attach to commits in your dataset history.
+   They can have any name, and can help you and others to identify certain commits or dataset states in the history of a dataset.
+Let's take a look at how the tag you just created looks like in your history:

+   .. runrecord:: _examples/DL-101-130-112
+      :workdir: dl-101/DataLad-101/midterm_project
+      :language: console
+      :emphasizelines: 3

+      $ git log -p -n 1

+   Later we can use this tag to identify the version state of the dataset in which the analysis setup was ready -- much more intuitive than a 40-character shasum!

 Finally, with your directory structure being modular and intuitive, the input data installed, the script ready, and the dataset status clean,